Lachlan-Cribb/website/content/authors/admin/_index.md

     url: #https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include causal inference methodology as well as treatment and preventative strategies for dementia and psychiatric disorders
+bio: My research interests include causal inference methodology and treatment and preventative strategies for dementia and psychiatric disorders

 # Interests to show in About widget
 #interests: